vdbrink/vdbrink.github.io/home_office_desk_setup/desk_setup_hardware.md

 ## Keyboard

 For a keyboard, I want a wireless, silent, smooth typing, with big shift and return button, volume buttons and a numpad.
+Kind of similar as the Apple Magic Keyboard but with a numpad and more function keys to control music and brightness.

 The [Logitech MX Keys S (Qwerty)](https://www.logitech.com/en-eu/shop/p/mx-keys-s.920-011587) was a logical choice, it's much more than what's on my wishlist.
 It can easily switch between three devices, it lights up when you come closer, charging via USB-C.